Incoherents

-The Incoherents (Les Arts incohérents) was a short-lived French art movement founded by Parisian writer and publisher Jules Lévy (1857–1935) in 1882, which in its satirical irreverence, anticipated many of the art techniques and attitudes later associated with the avant-garde and anti-art movements such as Dada.
+The Incoherents (Les Arts incohérents) was a short-lived French art movement founded by Parisian writer and publisher Jules Lévy (1857–1935) in 1882.
+In the movement's satirical irreverence, it anticipated many of the art techniques and attitudes later associated with the avant-garde and anti-art movements such as Dada.

-Lévy coined the phrase les arts incohérents as a play on the term les arts décoratifs (i.e. arts & crafts, but above all, a famous art school in Paris, the National School of Decorative Arts).
+Lévy coined the phrase les arts incohérents as a play on the term les arts décoratifs (i.e. arts and crafts, but above all, a famous art school in Paris, the National School of Decorative Arts).
 The Incoherents presented work which was deliberately irrational and iconoclastic, used found objects, was nonsensical, included humoristic sketches, drawings by children, and drawings "made by people who don't know how to draw".
 Lévy exhibited an all-black painting by poet Paul Bilhaud called Combat de Nègres dans un Tunnel (Negroes Fight in a Tunnel).
 The early film animator Émile Cohl contributed photographs which would later be called surreal.